-DATE: 24 June 2022
+Date: 24 June 2022

-Statement of comprehensive income For the year ended 31 December 2021
+Statement of comprehensive income

-The profit shown above is derived from continuing operations.
+The (loss)/profit shown above in both periods is derived from continuing operations.
 The Company operates in a single business segment and all of the Company's activities are in the UK.

-The accompanying notes on pages 10 to 17 are an integral part of the financial statements.
+The accompanying notes on pages 11 to 20 are an integral part of the financial statements